 Disney Cruise Line is offering discounted fares to Disney Vacation Club members on June 2012 sailings of the new Disney Fantasy cruise ship.
 The offer features a 7-night voyage in a veranda-level cabin for less than $1100 per person.
-Click To Continue
+Continue Reading →

 For many people, a cruise is the trip of a lifetime.
 A Disney cruise is a great choice.
 They’re family-friendly, but still great for couples.
 The shows, the food and the service are all world-class.
 You’ll even have plenty of chances to interact with Disney characters.
 It’s a wonderful vacation, although planning can be a little bit overwhelming.